The Rankings Table displays all keywords that are being monitored in the report, and displays their ranking for each search engine.

 3rd: These are search results that mention your business name, but aren't your website.
 Typically these results display for brand-name searches for a business.
 If a business has a listing on a third-party site (e.g. Yelp.com, Facebook), their Yelp or Facebook listing will appear in the search results on Google.
 We are able to identify these rankings by scanning the results for the business name.

-Car: These are ‘carousel’-type results which can appear at the top of Google for certain types of searches — most commonly universities, theatres, museums, attractions, and other public arts and leisure searches.
+Car: These are ‘carousel’-type results that can appear at the top of Google for certain types of searches — most commonly universities, theatres, museums, attractions, and other public arts and leisure searches.
 These results do not contain a website URL and can only be matched by business name.

 KP: You may see 'KP' under ‘Type’ in your Rank Tracker report — this stands for 'Knowledge Panel'.
 For more information on this, read our FAQ.